 Once you reach the road, just make your way back to wherever you need to be.
 To get back to the coast, take a left, then at the crossroads, take the road ahead to the left and it should lead you back down to the beach.

-First of all, if you are physically able I would 100% recommend doing the full circular walk to Old Harry Rocks via Swanage and Studland.
+First of all, if you are physically able I would 100% recommend doing the full circular walk to Old Harry Rocks from Swanage.
 Once at the rocks, you get a bit of cliffy views, but the best views are actually getting to and from it.

-One of the most famous parts you may have heard of is Durdle Door.
-You can do a short walk to Durdle Door from Lulworth Cove.
-Or you could make a day of it and walk the long stretch from Lulworth Cove to Weymouth.
-I did the long one way way long ago before I started blogging.
+Durdle Door from Lulworth Cove – 4 miles.
+There is one big hill to start, but the rest is easy.
+Or you could make a day of it and continue on to Weymouth.
+I did the long one, way way long ago before I started blogging.
 Too long ago to remember enough detail to blog it.
 But I will do it again and give you all the details.

-I also highly recommend this circular walk from Lulworth Cove to Mupe Bay.
-It is way less crowded than the walk to Durdle Door and with better views (in my opinion).
+Lulworth Cove to Mupe Bay – 4 miles.
+It is way less crowded than the route to Durdle Door and with better views (in my opinion).

-Now one of my favourites, is the coastal walk from Kimmeridge Bay.
+Kimmeridge Bay – 10 miles.
+A favourite of mine.
 It has such a dreamy pretty coastline and some solid hilly bits.

-Nearby (actually walking distance from Swanage) you could try out the walk to Dancing Ledge.
-This one turned out to be really fun, with a bit of scambling down a rock face and tidal pool access.
+Dancing Ledge – 6 miles.
+This one is really fun, with a bit of scrambling down a rock face and tidal pool access.
+It also starts from Swanage.

 For more walking ideas you could check out the Visit Dorset website.